International relations since 1989: Europe

 Public opinion in the EU turned against enlargement, partially due to what was seen as over-eager expansion including Turkey gaining candidate status.
 The European Constitution was rejected in France and the Netherlands, and then (as the Treaty of Lisbon) in Ireland, although a second vote passed in Ireland in 2009.

-The financial crisis of 2007–08 affected Europe, and government responded with austerity measures.
+The 2008 financial crisis and the Great Recession affected Europe, and government responded with austerity measures.
 Limited financial capability of the smaller EU nations (most notably Greece) to handle their debts led to social unrest, government liquidation, and financial insolvency.
 In May 2010, the German parliament agreed to loan 22.4 billion euros to Greece over three years, with the stipulation that Greece follow strict austerity measures.
 See European sovereign-debt crisis.

 Beginning in 2014, Ukraine has been in a state of revolution and unrest with two breakaway regions (Donetsk and Lugansk) attempting to join Russia as full federal subjects.
-(See War in Donbass.)
+(See War in Donbas.)
 On March 16, a referendum was held in Crimea leading to the de facto secession of Crimea and its largely internationally unrecognized annexation to the Russian Federation as the Republic of Crimea.

 In June 2016, in a referendum in the United Kingdom on the country's membership in the European Union, 52% of voters voted to leave the EU, leading to the complex Brexit separation process and negotiations, which led to political and economic changes for both the UK and the remaining European Union countries.
 The UK left the EU on January 31, 2020.

 The European Union went through several crises.
 The European debt crisis caused severe economic problems to several eurozone member states, most severely Greece.
 The 2015 migration crisis led to several million people entering the EU illegally in a short period of time.
 Many died at sea.
 Growing cynicism and distrust of the established parties led to a sharp rise in the 2014 European Parliament Elections in the vote shares of several eurosceptic parties, including the League in Italy, Alternative for Germany, and the Finns Party in Finland.

 Transatlantic connections

-Strong ties linked the U.S. and Canada with Britain and Europe.
+Strong ties linked the US and Canada with Britain and Europe.
 The military alliance of NATO expanded after the end of the Cold War and engaged in wars in the Balkans and Afghanistan.
 The U.S. and Britain continue to maintain a Special Relationship.